Liangzheng-ZL/E3TTS/README.md

-# BEDIT-TTS: TEXT-BASED SPEECH EDITING SYSTEM WITH BIDIRECTIONAL TRANSFORMERS
+# E<sup>3</sup>TTS: End-to-End Text-Based Speech Editing TTS System and Its Applications

-In our paper, we proposed BEdit-TTS: Text-Based Speech Editing System with Bidirectional Transformers.
+In our paper, we proposed E<sup>3</sup>TTS: End-to-End Text-Based Speech Editing TTS System and Its Applications.
 We provide our code as open source in this repository.

 The model code is at ```espnet/nets/pytorch_backend/e2e_tts_bedit.py```